Alfredo Arias (theatre producer): Early years

-Arias was born in Lanús, an industrial city contiguous with Buenos Aires.
+Arias were born in Lanús, an industrial city contiguous with Buenos Aires.
 His father was a factory worker: output included espadrilles and tarpaulins.
 His relationship with his mother was troubled and Arias joined the Péronist youth organisation.
 His parents planned that he should become a lawyer, although Arias himself developed an early determination to work in the arts.
 Aged 11 he was enrolled in a military school after which he was required to pass a legal qualification.

 He participated in the theatrical courses provided by the Alliance Française, but was quickly discouraged by its outdated and classical approach.

 Theatrical career

-With like minded friends Alfredo Arias founded a theatrical group in Buenos Aires called "TSE" in 1968, and presented a series of original productions blending fantasy, magic and humour, "Dracula", "Aventuras" and "Aventuras".
+With like-minded friends Alfredo Arias founded a theatrical group in Buenos Aires called "TSE" in 1968, and presented a series of original productions blending fantasy, magic and humour, "Dracula", "Aventuras" and "Aventuras".
 However, identified as both a communist and a homosexual he began to targeted by official repression from proxies for the military dictatorship which then held sway in Argentina.
 He decided to leave Argentina at the end of 1968, settling briefly in New York City before moving on to Paris.